What are blue/green deployment tools?

 General features of Argo Rollouts:

-- Integrates with ingress controllers and service meshes for traffic shaping
+- Traffic management integration: Works with ingress controllers and service meshes to control traffic distribution during updates.

 Blue/green deployment features: